janko/paperclip-dropbox/README.md

 - `:unique_filename` – Boolean

 The `:path` option works in this way; you give it a block, and the return value will be the path that the uploaded file will be saved to.
-The block yields the style (if any), and is executed in the scope of the class' instance.
+The block yields attachment style, and is executed in the scope of the class' instance.
 For example, let's say you have

 ```ruby